skalenetwork/skaled/README.md

 _in process_

 ## Contributing

+We are actively looking for contributors and have great bounties!

 **Please read [CONTRIBUTING](CONTRIBUTING.md) and [CODING_STYLE](CODING_STYLE.md) thoroughly before making alterations to the code base.
 This project adheres to SKALE's code of conduct.
 By participating, you are expected to uphold this code.**